Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 The bottom line?
-A four-day workweek comes with a lot of positives—higher company and worker productivity, lower turnover, better work-life balance, and more—and few negatives.
+Flexible work policies come with many positives, such as higher company and worker productivity, lower turnover, and better work-life balance.
 But there’s more to making the switch from five working days to four than simply adjusting your company calendar.

-To help you decide if a four-day workweek could work for your organization, we’ll discuss different examples of what a four-day workweek can look like for you and your employees, the benefits of a four-day workweek, and the possible downsides to prepare for.
+To help you decide if a four-day workweek could work for your organization, we’ll discuss different examples of what this can look like for you and your employees.
+We’ll also explore the benefits of a four-day workweek, and the possible downsides to prepare for.

 What Does a 4-Day Workweek Look like?

-There are two main ways to look at the four-day workweek: as a compressed workweek or a shortened workweek.
+There are two ways to look at the four-day workweek: as a compressed workweek and a shortened workweek.
+Understanding the difference between the two is crucial to helping you choose a suitable solution should you decide to implement this type of workplace flexibility.

 Compressed Workweek

-This approach takes the eight-hour days normally worked over the course of a five-day workweek and compresses them into four 10-hour workdays.
-Employees do the same work, but now they do it during slightly longer workdays.
+This approach takes the usual 40 total hours normally worked over the five-day workweek and compresses them into four 10-hour workdays.
+Employees do the same work, but now they do it during slightly longer days.

 - Elephant Ventures: This small New York-based software company switched to a compressed schedule as a response to the stresses of the pandemic.
 Now employees have longer spans of time for deep, focused work.